New Hampshire gets its turn after Trump's big win in Iowa puts new pressure on Haley and DeSantis

 Trump has said he would debate Biden in a general election and previously left the door open for a primary debate only if a GOP rival were genuinely close to him in polls.
 Some surveys taken in New Hampshire before the Iowa caucuses have suggested Haley is considerably closer to Trump than she finished in Iowa.

-Haley’s and DeSantis’s tacks coming out of Iowa are reflective of the support they drew in the caucuses.
+Haley’s and DeSantis’ tacks coming out of Iowa are reflective of the support they drew in the caucuses.

 According to AP VoteCast data that surveyed more than 1,500 caucus participants, Haley was the top candidate of the most anti-Trump Republicans in Iowa, including those who believe the former president did something illegal in one of the pending criminal cases against him.
 She was also the top choice for those who voted for Biden in the 2020 election.